London’s Best Running Routes

 Thames River Path, Hampton Court Palace to Kew Bridge

-Training for a marathon?
+Keen to get some miles in?
 Give this one a go on a fresh spring morning.
 Begin at Hampton Court Palace and run through Twickenham, Kingston and Richmond, weaving around each bend in the river until you reach Kew Bridge.
 11 miles

 One of London’s oldest public parks, Victoria Park is a popular spot for runners due to its pretty tree-lined, paved paths.
 Another luring point is the lovely Pavillion Café, ideal for a post-run refreshment.
 With more than 80 hectares of open space, runners can choose from a variety of routes and distances here.
 For a steady 5-miler, start at The Crown Gates and do a loop of the park, before running along Regent’s Canal to the arched Acton Mews Bridge.
 4.8 miles